depuf/contiki-ng/README-ONION-COAP.md

 ## Known Limitations

-- One concurrent circuit (`proxy_states[1]`) — suitable for proof of concept only
+- One concurrent circuit (`proxy_states[1]`), suitable for proof of concept only
 - OSCORE sequence counters are not persisted across resets; reflashing both client and server is required to resynchronise
-- Stack painting shows 68.7% peak utilisation on the client — local `coap_message_t` variables in the encryption loop are a candidate for static allocation
+- Stack painting shows 68.7% peak utilisation on the client.
+Local `coap_message_t` variables in the encryption loop are a candidate for static allocation
-- Packets exceeding the 127-byte 802.15.4 MTU are fragmented transparently but with increased latency (~241ms mean vs ~121ms)
+- Packets exceeding the 127-byte 802.15.4 MTU are fragmented transparently but with increased latency

 ---